Skip to content

 A setting in KS is most commonly a checkbox.
 When the checkbox is checked, this feature is active.
 If the checkbox is unchecked, the feature is inactive.

-Some settings also come with additional options.
+Some settings also come with additional options, like a trigger value, or a limit.
 These are shown on the same line as the checkbox.
 You can click on these options to change their value.
-Sometimes, these options behave like expando buttons and expand an entire new panel with options.

 Settings Lists